open-source-learners/communityink/blog/OpenSource/index.md

 You can add your open source contributions to your resume or website to show companies what you can do!

-# Learn open source on this website.
+# Learn Open Source On This Website.

 Projects that awaits your contribution
 Here are some starter projects you can start with: